Choosing the Right Variety of Garlic

 Frequently Asked Questions

-Q: What is the best time to plant garlic in a greenhouse?
+2. When is the best time to plant garlic?